-Various recent works [5, 6, 17] have shown that is important combine multiple patch scales, since objects of different sizes can be informative for scene classification.
-Table 3 summarizes the effect of patch sizes ($l \in \{96, 128, 160\}$) on the classification accuracy of the MFAFVNet, for the three object recognition models.
-While scale 96×96 outperforms the other two, results improve substantially when the three scales are combined.
+Various recent works [5, 6, 17] have shown that is important. tant combine multiple patch scales, since objects of different sizes can be informative for scene classification.
+Table 3 summarizes the effect of patch sizes $(l \in \{96, 128, 160\})$ on the classification accuracy of the MFAFVNet, for the hand, these are the only connections that allow the mixture three object recognition models.
+While scale $96 \times 96$ outperforms the other two, results improve substantially when the three scales are combined.
 This confirms the previous observations of [5, 6, 17] for the benefits of multi-scale feature combination.